Your Guide to Holiday Gifts and Activities in Redlands

 Opportunities to Share

 Maybe you’ve felt this way before, but when it gets dark earlier and earlier, all you want to do is hang out at home, watching TV or playing on your phone after work or school.
-Nothing wrong with a good ol’ relaxing evening, but it is nice to have pre-planned activities to look forward to.
+Nothing wrong with a good ol’ relaxing evening, but it is nice to have preplanned activities to look forward to.
 That’s why it’s great that holiday activities in Redlands are abundant!
-There are Christmas tree farms to visit, the US Capitol Christmas tree to see, and art shows to explore.
+There are Christmas tree farms to visit, the Redlands Christmas Parade to watch, and a tree lighting ceremony with holiday activities to experience.

 Cut-Your-Own Christmas Trees

-Before December is too far gone, head to Greenspot Farms in Mentone or Christmas Conifers in Nuevo to look for your own real Christmas tree.
-At Greenspot, “Cut Your Own Tree” starts the day after Thanksgiving, and lighted hayrides start on December 1.
-Christmas Conifers has a 37 acre Christmas tree farm that opens on November 13, so head there if you want your tree (and a photo opp) a little earlier!
+Before December is too far gone, head to Greenspot Farms in Mentone or Rye Farms in Nuevo to look for your own real Christmas tree.
+At Greenspot, “Cut Your Own Tree” starts the day after Thanksgiving, and lighted hayrides start on December 1, running from 5:00 to 8:00 p.m every evening.
+Rye Farms has a Christmas tree farm featuring trees up to 14 feet tall!
+Their opening day is November 12, so head there if you want your tree (and a photo op) a little earlier!

 Shows and Performances